Gen711/Fall2015/labs/lab8.mapping.rst

-> look at mapping stats
+> look at mapping stats.
+Figure out what this means.

 ::